Project 6: Moving Memory

 - Describe the hardware testing you undertook to prove the circuit works.
 A short video is strongly recommended.

 - Include a description, and pictures, of any extensions.

-Put your VHDL files in zip file in your private subdirectory on Academics/COMP/CS232.
-If you have any issues with the server, send the zip file to the prof.
+Put your VHDL files in your Private subdirectory on the handin server in folder for this project.
+If you have any issues with the server, use vpn.colby.edu or send a tgz or zip file to the prof.